 National Main Street Program Accreditation is a partnership between Connecticut Main Street Center and the National Trust Main Street Center to establish standards of performance for local Main Street programs.
 These standards set the benchmarks for measuring an individual Main Street program’s application of the Main Street Four-Point ApproachÔ to commercial district revitalization.
 Evaluation criteria determine the communities that are building comprehensive and sustainable revitalization efforts and include standards such as development and commitment to mission, fostering strong public-private partnerships, securing a stable operating budget, tracking economic progress, and preserving and bringing back to life historic buildings.
 These standards provide benchmarks and guidelines on how Main Street organizations should be functioning and serve as incentives for improvement.
 For more information on the National Main Street Program Accreditation, visit www.mainstreet.org

-New London Main Street Corp., designated in 1998, is dedicated to the preservation, enhancement and promotion of the Historic Waterfront District of New London.
+New London Main Street Corp., designated in 1998, is dedicated to the preservation, enhancement and promotion of New London’s Historic Waterfront District.
 Through its strategic plan, NLMS works to build community through activities and programs that enrich the cultural fabric, preserve the historic streetscapes and support and expand the economic base of the city center.
-Well-known for exemplary events, festivals, and promotional activities, as well as strategic design improvements and an expansive corps of volunteers, NLMS works in partnership with the City of New London resulting in a collaborative program that directs Main Street to be the “go to group for downtown activities and promotion.”
+Well-known for exemplary events, festivals, and promotional activities, as well as strategic design improvements and an expansive corps of volunteers dedicated to increasing the daily use of The District and improving its image, NLMS works in partnership with the City of New London.
+The installation in the central plaza of a seasonal skating rink brought thousands of skaters and spectators to The District this past winter, providing the most recent example of the partnership’s accomplishments.
 More about New London Main Street can be found at www.newlondonmainstreet.org.

 Simsbury Main Street Partnership, designated in 1995, describes its focus as “forward-thinking economic development within the context of historic preservation, so that Simsbury’s assets and legacy can be passed on to future generations.”
 Designated a Preserve America Community by the White House in 2006, the Partnership works to integrate Simsbury Center’s shopping, civic and entertainment activities into community heritage tourism opportunities.
 Through its partnership with the Town and the Hartford Symphony Orchestra, Simsbury Main Street Partnership has linked downtown restaurants and merchants to visitors to the Talcott Mountain Music Festival by establishing an outdoor vendor program where concert-goers can purchase food and drink and retail items.
 Simsbury was named by the National Trust for Historic Preservation as one of the 2010 Dozen Distinctive Destinations.
 More about Simsbury Main Street Partnership can be found at www.shopsimsbury.com